top of page

 In Progress

-Together, these Pioneer Sites are shaping a new CWGC design ethos—one that is ecologically driven, historically respectful, and locally resonant.
-They represent a shift toward cemeteries that are not only commemorative spaces, but also environmental assets—less reliant on water, fertiliser, and labour, and more in harmony with their surroundings.
-Insights gained here will inform a wider strategy for CWGC sites across Europe and beyond, supporting a more sustainable future for remembrance.
+Together, these Pioneer Sites represent a new CWGC design ethos, one that is ecologically driven, historically respectful, and locally resonant.
+They mark a shift toward cemeteries that are not only commemorative spaces, but also environmental assets: less reliant on water, fertiliser and labour, and more integrated into their surrounding landscapes.
+Medjez-El-Bab will lead the way in showing how the landscapes of remembrance can adapt thoughtfully and responsibly, to a changing world.

 bottom of page